bohuecon/Test/github_note.md

-# set up a repository on github
+# 1. Set up a repository on github

 ## method 1
 1. set up a repository on Github